fbpx

 • An insufficient number of providers/facilities within time and distance.

 Instead of relying on these explanations, the Alternative T&D Standards offer a solution by expanding time and distance standards for areas with provider shortages.
-This change nullifies the above responses as acceptable reasons for unmet network adequacy conditions and aims to better align issuers with the new, more adaptable standards.
+This change nullifies the above responses as acceptable reasons for unmet network adequacy conditions and aims to better align issuers with the new, more adaptable standards for PY2027 QHP submissions.

 Addition of Three New Specialty Types

-As part of the PY2026 updates, CMS has expanded provider eligibility to include the following specialties on the Network Adequacy Template:
+In PY2026, CMS expanded provider eligibility to include the following specialties, and that change remains in effect for PY2027.
+These specialty types continue to appear on the Network Adequacy Template:

 • A006 Primary Care-Advanced Practice Registered Nurse (Adult)